Register a Company

 What's my next step after I gain qualifications?

-Once you've gained the right qualifications, it's worth getting yourself some industry experience.
+Once you've gained the right qualifications, it's worth getting some industry experience.
 This can be done by shadowing an already established wedding planner, or by finding a job as a wedding planner's assistant.
 Both of these options will give you the opportunity to see a wedding planner in action, learning the ins and outs of how a wedding is planned and managed.

 How much can I make as a wedding planner?

-The earning potential is, in theory, limitless once you've launched your own wedding planning business.
 When you first start working as a wedding planner, you may find that your earnings are lower.
 Once you've gained a good reputation and more experience, you can start charging more.

 Do wedding planners need a business license?

 You don't need a specific license to operate as a wedding planner.
 However, if you want to open your own wedding planning business, you will need to register it with the state.

 What is the difference between a wedding planner and a wedding coordinator?